shadiakiki1986/fatca-ides-php/README.md

 Note that the public key can be extracted from the certificate (on the TODO to be implied without the need for the user to specify it)

 # Examples
 For a complete example of how to use this library, please check [IDES-Data-Preparation-Php](https://github.com/shadiakiki1986/IDES-Data-Preparation-Php).

-Here I just list an example of how to generate a FATCA zip file for submission on the IDES gateway
+## Example 1: generate ZIP file for submission on the IDES gateway

 ```php
 require __DIR__.'/vendor/autoload.php';